 References that I mentioned in this post (and video)

 I tried to make this process of creating a video preloader as simple as possible and explained the code.
-Therefore it’s not working on your project or if you find it difficult, feel free to reach out.
-I will try to help each and everyone as much as possible.
+Therefore, if it’s not working on your project or you find it difficult, feel free to reach out.
+I will try to help every one of you as much as possible.

 2 comments on "How to create a video preloader on your website (Static, Divi, Elementor)?"